UTokyo-ICEPP/qc-workbook/source/en/shor.md

 +++ {"pycharm": {"name": "#%% md\n"}}

 (shor_imp_circuit)=
-### 回路全体の実装

-測定用ビットとして、8量子ビットを使います。
+### Implementation of Entire Circuit

-Let's use 8 quantum bits as measurement bits.
+Let's use 8 qubits for the measurement register.

 ```{code-cell} ipython3
 ---